LATEST WORKPLACE NEWS

 FRCE and DLA WAGE AREA BELOW 2017_AC_101R_PAY_SCHEDULE BEAUFORT.
 S. C. WAGE AREA BELOW BEAUFORT SC-AC-119R SEPT-2017

-The next regularly monthly meeting will be held on Monday December 18, 2017.
+The next regularly monthly meeting will be held on Monday February 26, 2018.
 The meeting will begin promptly at 4:00 PM at the District Lodge 110 business office located at 331A West Main Street in Havelock, N.C.
-UNION_MEETING69
+UNION_MEETING71

 Federal employees work under a constrained system of rules, regulations and executive orders that severely limit their scope of bargaining.GOVERNMENT EMPLOYEES DEPARTMENT.
 Job Security is at best tentative with outsourcing, down-sizing and a convoluted maze of laws affecting how they must deal with hundred of agencies for lay-offs, promotions and other personnel matters.
 The Government Employees Department is responsible for responding to the volumes of changes that occur and we meet with agencies through National Consultation Rights and seats on National Partnership Councils.
 It is our job to keep Federal Employees, their elected leadership, and our full-time staff abreast of those changes and to provide the requested services to insure their economic well being and quality of work life

 FOR MORE FED NEWS National Federation of Federal Employees (NFFE.ORG)

 Established in 1917, the National Federation of Federal Employees is the oldest union representing civil service federal employees.
 NFFE represents 110,000 federal employees in 35 departments and agencies government-wide, including the majority of federal wildland firefighters.
 NFFE is affiliated with the International Association of Machinists and Aerospace Workers, AFL-CIO.